 3. Selecting Colors Not Normally Found in Nature

 While a full-on neon wedding can be done, you might have a hard time finding any flowers to match.
-"It's best to stick with a color palette that includes natural hues so your other decor and flowers don't clash with each other," notes Burton.
+"It's best to stick with a color palette that includes natural hues so your other décor and flowers don't clash with each other," notes Burton.
 For example, simple white flowers will complement bright decorations, whereas bold ones will just be overkill.

 4. Picking Way Too Many Wedding Colors

 Choose too many hues and your overall wedding look will seem disjointed unless you're shooting for that whole field of wildflowers, boho vibe, that is.
 Otherwise, Burton recommends committing to three colors max (plus one metallic) to ensure everything looks cohesive.
-"Use neutrals, such as whites, grays, and beiges, if you'd like to keep things more lowkey color-wise."
+"Use neutrals, such as whites, grays, and beiges, if you'd like to keep things more low-key color-wise."

-Arreguin advises brides to not be scared to try something out of the box if it fits you and your fiancé's personalities.
+Jacobson advises brides to not be scared to try something out of the box if it fits you and your fiancé's personalities.
 "There are some crazy, yet totally amazing, color combinations you can use for your wedding that will look incredible.
 Some fun ideas to try include: peach and emerald, coral and navy, and mint and violet."

-When in doubt, opt for 50 shades of white!
+When in doubt, opt for 50 shades of white.
 Burton swears it won't be boring.
 "Whites and creams, with perhaps even hints of light, light pink, look incredible in pretty much every venue or setting," she says.

-For instance, if your venue has rich red curtains and you can't remove them, doing a bright orange color scheme will clash, warns Arreguin.
+For instance, if your venue has rich red curtains and you can't remove them, doing a bright orange color scheme will clash, warns Jacobson.
 "Keep color in mind when selecting a venue, and please don't try to cover or hide any colorful elements you don't like, as it will probably be noticeable."